SCA 2 – Housing Equity Through Constitutional Modernization

 SB 628 will ensure employment opportunities and the continuity of our creative community.
 This program would provide employment and job training for artists and creative sector workers through public programs and focus on uplifting disadvantaged communities that may not otherwise have an opportunity to pursue a career in the arts.

 SB 664 – Reforming Hospice Care

-The Los Angeles Times published an expose late last year examining how an “exponential boom” in hospice care providers, especially throughout LA County, has “spawned a cottage industry of illegal practices, including kickbacks to crooked doctors and recruiters who zero in on prospective patients at retirement homes and other venues”.
+The Los Angeles Times published an expose in late 2020 examining how an “exponential boom” in hospice care providers, especially throughout LA County, has “spawned a cottage industry of illegal practices, including kickbacks to crooked doctors and recruiters who zero in on prospective patients at retirement homes and other venues”.
 Senator Allen introduced SB 664 to address concerns about whether this industry’s rapid growth is in the best interest of patients.